blockdeep/libro/src/critical/Use_Appropriate_Origin_Checks.md

 ## Description

 Leaving extrinsics open to all users without proper origin checks can allow unauthorized actions, potentially compromising security and functionality.
+Critical operations must enforce strict access control to ensure that only authorized users or roles can execute them.

 ## What should be avoided